hiroshi-teramoto/local_cohomology_mixed/example_divergent_diagram_j1.md

 - define `TR1K` (= $M_1$),
 - define `Q` (list of $M_2, M_3, M_4$, where `Q[i]` = $M_{i+1}$)

-After the above parameters are set, we are readly to compute the comprehensive standard system for mixed-module:
+After the above parameters are set, we are readly to compute the local cohomology for mixed-module with parameters:
 ```Singular
 list Lg = local_cohomology_mixed_s(X,E,N,TR1K,Q);
 ```